Bernardo-MG/library-maven-archetype/src/site/markdown/lifecycle.md

 This lifecycle begins each time a change is pushed to the code repository.
 But it has an additional layer, as there are three targets, which will modify how these steps work:

-- Release target and snapshot target, which deploy artifacts to the releases and snapshots repositories respectively
+- Release target and snapshot target, which deploy artifacts to the releases and snapshots repositories respectively.
-- Feature target, which doesn't publish anything, but still builds and tests the project
+- Feature target, which doesn't publish anything, but still builds and tests the project.

 [![Project life cycle][project-lifecycle]][project-lifecycle]